School Info, Enrollment & Policies

 All students must complete the curriculum defined in the catalog at the time of their matriculation.
 Students may opt to change to a more recent catalog year assignment if they prefer to graduate under a newer set of curricular requirements.
 To do so, students should submit a request via email to email@example.com.
 Students who leave and return to Berklee Online after four or more years will automatically be assigned to the new catalog year that is in effect at the time of their return.
 Students may not change their catalog year assignment to an earlier catalog.
 However, students are encouraged to meet with their advisor to discuss the applicability of past course work to their existing catalog assignment.

-Full time status in graduate programs is a minimum of 9 credits (three courses) per semester.
-Students interested in taking more than three courses in a semester require approval by the Berklee Online Registrar’s Office.
+Graduate students are allowed to take 9 credits per semester.
+Students interested in taking more than 9 credits in a semester require approval by the Berklee Online Registrar’s Office.

 Graduate Students Taking Undergraduate-level Courses

 Undergraduate-level courses (100, 200, and 300, and 400 level) will generally not be counted toward a graduate-level degree.
 An exception may be made for Berklee Online 400 level music business courses that map very closely to the subject area covered in courses in the music business master’s program.
 If a graduate student takes certain undergraduate courses to make up for deficiencies in knowledge or experience needed for the program, the course credit hours will not be used as part of the graduate degree program but will appear on the student’s academic transcript.
 Students should reach out to their advisor for assistance.

 Each Berklee Online semester is 12 weeks in length.

 Students who have voluntarily withdrawn from the college and wish to return to their graduate program should submit the Reenrollment Form.
 All requests for students in good academic and financial standing will be processed for the coming semester, provided the request is receive the Friday before the first week of classes.
 Any forms received after this point will be processed for the following semester.